1. Tell us something about your roots and influences…

 5. Any plans for the future?

 Ha-ha!
-The immediate future is the presentation of Sankara on 20 December at the Palau de la Musica de Valencia at 21h.
-Apart from that, we will be continuing to work to find our own space in the world of music.
+The immediate future is the presentation of ‘Sankara’ via concerts in Spain and abroad and we will be continuing to work to find our own space in the world of music.

 Many thanks for offering this space…

 REINA ROJA present their new album ‘Sankara’ at Palau de la Musica

 Ellos y ellas